We take the health and safety of our community seriously.

 - Please arrive 15 minutes before your appointment time so we can ask you a few questions about symptoms and travel and exposure risks.
-(At Families First and Goodwin, this screening will happen in tents outside our entrances.)
+(At Families First and Goodwin, this screening will happen as you enter the building.)

 - Please don’t bring others with you unless you really need to.